-Telephone: 814-393-2474 Email: mlepore@clarion.edu www.clarion.edu/hsrhss
+Telephone: 814-393-2474 Email: mlepore@clarion.edu www.clarion.edu/chsrcj

-Graduate Faculty: R. Feroz, M. Kilwein, M. Lepore, J. May
+Graduate Faculty: M. Kilwein, M. Lepore, J. May

-The Master of Science in Clinical Mental Health Counseling (CMHC), within the Human Services, Rehabilitation, Health and Sport Sciences department provides opportunities that:
+The Master of Science in Clinical Mental Health Counseling (CMHC) provides opportunities that:

-- · Program graduates will demonstrate the comprehensive knowledge of the counseling field necessary to serve as a qualified clinical mental health counselor; - · Program graduates will reflect a commitment to culturally informed counseling practice and social justice; and - · Program graduates will utilize research to inform their clinical practice and establish a strong connection to the profession.
+- · Program graduates will demonstrate the comprehensive knowledge of the counseling field necessary to serve as a qualified clinical mental health counselor; - Program graduates will reflect a commitment to culturally informed counseling practice and social justice; and - · Program graduates will utilize research to inform their clinical practice and establish a strong connection to the profession.